janfabian/cv/markdown/resume.md

     * Postman documentation

 EVE
-:   *TOPMONKS, 4 months, React.js web application*
+:   *TOPMONKS, 4 months, React web application*

     EVE is a project created in cooperation with the [Expando](https://expan.do/) team.
 The motivation behind EVE is allowing online-store owners to expand and offer their products on the Amazon Marketplace.
 We built MVP enabling users to import either Google Product Feed or Shopify products and spread these products across selected Amazon Marketplaces.